-Also included with Norse Mail are powerful virus and spam filtering, POP and IMAP capabilities, free forwarding, mobile access, wide support across web browsers, and native support for more than 50 languages.
+Also included with Norse Mail are powerful virus and spam filtering, mobile access, wide support across web browsers, and native support for more than 50 languages.

 If you already have a Norse Apps account, you can access Norse Mail by going directly to http://mail.luther.edu.
 You can also access it by starting with any of the other Norse Apps components and then clicking the Mail link in the top left corner of the page.

 If you do not have a Norse Apps account, contact the Technology Help Desk at x1000 or email [email protected].

 When you login to Norse Mail, you will want to be able to read your mail right away and you will also want to do a few other things such as add your signature, import your address book, and set the proper message format.

 In the past, when clicking on email links found while browsing the web, programs not usually used would be opened resulting in a frustrated user.
 Recently, Google developed a way for email links selected to be opened with Gmail.
 When using Chrome, a prompt will appear upon opening Gmail.
 It reads, “Allow Gmail (mail.google.com) to open all email links?”
 By clicking Use Gmail, Gmail’s compose window will open the next time you click an email address on a page.
 If the prompt doesn’t appear when opening Gmail in Chrome, you can manually adjust the settings to allow sites to become handlers.
 Follow these steps: